AnyLog-co/documentation/training/Overview.md

 This document and the set of referenced documents explain the deployment and configuration of an AnyLog test network.

 AnyLog is deployed using Docker or Kubernetes as a pre-configured software package.
-At the same time, each AnyLog node provides an interactive environment allowing to dynamically change configurations and issue commands and queries.
+to address dynamic and ad-hoc needs, each AnyLog node provides an interactive environment allowing to dynamically change configurations and issue commands and queries.
 The training reviews the basic operations with AnyLog nodes allowing users to interact with nodes, metadata and data, and to make changes to the default configurations to satisfy proprietary processes, data connectors, and customers needs.

-In this training, Session I reviews basic operations and Session II provides the guidance to deploy a network that manages data and satisfies data queries.
+In this training, **Session I** reviews basic operations and **Session II** provides the guidance to deploy a network that manages data and satisfies data queries.

 The test network deployed is shown in the following diagram: